liufengting/FTPopOverMenu/README.md

 # FTPopOverMenu

 FTPopOverMenu.
-A pop over menu which is maybe the easiest to use.
+A pop over menu which is maybe the easiest one to use.

 ## ScreenShots